sqweelygig/supercool-servers/README.md

 This section records the simplifying assumptions currently applied to the modelling process.
 These simplifications should not be treated as final but should be justified or removed if possible.
-At this stage these simplications are considered reasonable for the BDX, but limit the generalisation of the project to other contexts.
 * The server room comprises equipment racks, well-circulated air, air conditioning and thermal mass.
   * All electricity consumed by the server hardware becomes heat.
   * The server hardware generates a steady heat output.
   * The air conditioning performs equivalently in all temperatures.
   * The insulation within this space is insignificant.
   * The propagation of heat through this space is instantaneous.
-* Passive cooling is insignificant.
+* Passive thermodynamic effects are constant.
-  * Observing the duty cycle during different ambient temperatures can confirm this.
+  * Observing the duty cycle during different ambient conditions can confirm this.
+  * Server rooms are not typically subject to solar radiative warming.
   * Adopting this assumption unblocks creating a UX using a basic model.
   * This assumption pushes integrating with weather forecasts outside the MVP.
 * An insulating layer surrounds the server room.
-This assumption is currently irrelevant due to "Passive cooling is insignificant".
+This assumption is currently irrelevant because "Passive thermodynamic effects are constant".
   * The thermal mass of this layer is insignificant.
   * Radiative thermal effects through windows are constant.
-* Outside the insulating layer is an ambient environment.
-This assumption is currently irrelevant due to "Passive cooling is insignificant".
+* Outside the insulating layer are ambient environments.
+This assumption is currently irrelevant because "Passive thermodynamic effects are constant".
-  * There is precisely one ambient environment.
+  * There are precisely two ambient environments.
+  * One of these is external and is subject to weather.
+  * One of these is internal and is thermostatically regulated.
-  * The server room does not affect the ambient environment.
+  * The server room does not affect the ambient environments.
 * Thermal units, such as coefficient of production and joules of thermal energy, can be eliminated from the model.
   * Passive observations measure the duty cycle required to maintain temperature differences.
   * Active observations measure the duty time required to enact temperature changes.